RN Calc

-Dose equals patient weight in kilograms multiplied by prescribed milligrams per kilogram
+Daily dose equals patient weight in kilograms multiplied by prescribed milligrams per kilogram per day

 Solution